 Looking for data shouldn't require guesswork.
 Central repositories are beneficial when duplicate information can be found in multiple systems.
 Technology should improve process.
-If less efficiency is result of change, start with Kaizen to help identify wasted effort.
+If less efficiency is result of change, start with Kaizen to help identify wasted effort before taking additional steps.

 Example - Analysts must check Systems A, B, & C when searching for "Tulips".
-Each unique database (Oracle, etc) contains similar details but entry with latest date should be considered official.
+Each unique data store contains similar detail but most recent entry should be considered official.
 Human error can lead to invalid result if manual intervention is required for robust system interpretations.

-Example - Analysts used the same account for supporting requested customizations.
-Although risk was known, team members decided one account with access to all was more secure than 4 unique profiles.
+Example - The same account was used for supporting requested customizations.
+Although risk was known, team members decided one with access to all was more secure than 4 unique profiles.
 This generic account was used to log into our system over the weekend and all team members confirmed it wasn't them.
 What other risks might be connected to this account?

 Isolated change can lead to downstream issues when communication is restricted.